dojo/docs/dojox/info.rst

 * Fully mature, production level code will typically remain in DojoX.
 * Not all modules in DojoX will be documented, since they are lower priority than Base and Core.

-Browse the `API documentation <http://api.dojotoolkit.org/jsdoc/dojox/HEAD/dojox>`_ and `repository <http://svn.dojotoolkit.org/src/dojox/trunk>`_ directly for a more complete list.
+Browse the `API documentation <http://api.dojotoolkit.org/jsdoc/dojox/HEAD/dojox>`_ and `subversion repository <http://svn.dojotoolkit.org/src/dojox/trunk>`_ directly for a more complete list.

 Project Status
 --------------